icedq/icedq-docs/docs/embedded-cluster-icedq-install.md

 ### Load Balancer Setup

-Follow below steps in Network Discovery and Domain section.
+Follow the below steps in Network Discovery and Domain section.

-1. Input the DNS record along with port 32222 for accessing iceDQ application in the Base URL.
+1. Input the DNS record and port 32222 for accessing the iceDQ application in the Base URL.
-2. Input the DNS record pointing to the Platform Installer and iceDQ Application in the Domain property.
+2. Input the DNS record pointing to the Platform Installer and iceDQ application in the Domain for the iceDQ app.
-3. Select the checkbox for External TLS certificate if you would like to replace the self-signed certificates.
+3. Select the External TLS certificate checkbox if you want to replace the self-signed certificates.

 When you are done click **Continue**